Flashing Star (Disco Star) Through A Telescope

 I always take my time and work with my images.
 So much research out there shows a single image here or a choppy video there.
 I like to dig in and really look at the image(s).
 There are just things your eye cannot see that your camera captured and simply increasing or decreasing contrast or brightness can really bring out details that are critical to proper research.
 Note: These are massive images.
 Please click them to see the full size and use a larger screen when possible.

 More To Come Just Short On Time Is All

 I have absolutely no intention of miss-leading anyone.
 This is why for the last 2 months I have diligently captured these stars first using a high quality digital camera.
 Then upgrading to a high end DSLR Nikon camera with an upgraded 300mm(11.8inch) telephoto lens.
 Not a wimpy setup at all.
 And for my latest phase, I have obtained my own decent 700mm 350power telescope with beautiful glass lenses from Japan not china.
 It is fully optical.
 No mirrors or digital bull shit in the way.
 This telescope now houses my digital camera and soon will be upgraded to fit the DSLR.
-To those who simply like to speculate and talk about me on their youtube channels where is YOUR research and hard photographic and video evidence?
+To those who simply like to speculate and talk about me on their youtube channels where is YOUR research and photographic and video work?
 Words are cheap.
-And!
-Chris Potter is still a bad ass and a good friend.
-We all miss you here.